What causes road rage?

 - A generation before millennials (Gen X) took part in only 21% of all crashes involving rude gestures or aggressive driving.

 - Lastly, and perhaps unsurprisingly, the generation next to retire (the baby boomers) were involved in the fewest crashes due to reckless behavior (4.2% of all crashes).

 These stats might be due to a misunderstanding in common road etiquette, often occurring a daily commute.
 Here are some follow-up facts about angry drivers by age:

-Generation Y to Generation Z
+Generation Y, Generation Z and road rage